FlutterWay/gallery_picker/README.md

 Within the Gallery Picker you can design a page that will be redirected after selecting any image(s).

 Note: There are two builder called multipleMediaBuilder and heroBuilder.
 If you designed both of them, multipleMediaBuilder will be shown after picking multiple media files, heroBuilder will be shown after picking a single media.
+If you only designed multipleMediaBuilder, multipleMediaBuilder will be shown after picking any file.
 Use given hero tag to view your Hero image.
 You can see a simple example below.

 There is an example at `example/lib/examples/pick_medias_with_builder.dart` to see how it could be done.